-The JCCC West Park location (West Park Center), located at 9780 W. 87th Street, Overland Park, Kansas, houses classes in cosmetology, offices for faculty and staff, and general education classrooms.
+The JCCC West Park location (West Park Center), located at 9780 W. 87th Street, Overland Park, Kansas, houses classes in cosmetology, adult basic education, GEB preparation and English as a second language, as well as offices for faculty and staff, general education classrooms.
 It is a commuter campus with one building with no residence halls.
 Police emergency services are provided by the Overland Park Police Department.
 Non-emergency requests for police services are provided by the JCCC Police Department.
 Emergency fire and medical service is handled by the Overland Park Fire Department.
 The crimes reported are those that have occurred within the campus boundary as shown in the map below.
-There are no crime statistics for on-campus housing because JCCC does not have any on-campus housing.
+There are no crime statistics for on- campus housing because JCCC does not have any on-campus housing.